mconcas/tans/README.md

 Rationale: Class hierarchy
 --------------------------

-The main idea is to create a geometrical backbone, intruducing almost trivial classes as *Punto Class* and more in order to remain as versatile as possible.
+The main goal is to create a sort of «backbone» consisting in a set of trivial classes like *Punto Class, Direzione Class, whatever...* in order to result as versatile as possible.

-From there physics classes will be derived (e.g. *Vertice Class*), keeping in mind that this is a quite trivial example, so a purposal could be to structure the code and the topology thinking to build modular classes and «physics» wrapper easily customizable.
+From there will be derived physics classes  (e.g. *Vertice Class*), keeping in mind that this is a quite trivial example, so a nice purposal could be to structure the code thinking in building modular classes and physics «wrapper» easily customizable.